sramshetty/CLIP-PO/README.md

     year={2023},
 }

-@inproceedings{
-    yuksekgonul2023when,
+@inproceedings{yuksekgonul2023when,
     title={When and why Vision-Language Models behave like Bags-of-Words, and what to do about it?}, author={Mert Yuksekgonul and Federico Bianchi and Pratyusha Kalluri and Dan Jurafsky and James Zou}, booktitle={International Conference on Learning Representations},
     year={2023},
     url={https://openreview.net/forum?id=KRLUvxh8uaX}
+}

+@inproceedings{hsieh2023sugarcrepe,
+    title={SugarCrepe: Fixing Hackable Benchmarks for Vision-Language Compositionality}, author={Hsieh, Cheng-Yu and Zhang, Jieyu and Ma, Zixian and Kembhavi, Aniruddha and Krishna, Ranjay}, booktitle={Thirty-Seventh Conference on Neural Information Processing Systems Datasets and Benchmarks Track}, year={2023}
 }
 ```